1914 Auckland Rugby League season: Round 5

 In the match between Grafton and City both Albert Asher (City) and Bob Mitchell (Grafton) were ordered off midway through the second half.
 William Ernest Fincham, a former Taranaki league representative scored a try for Grafton.
 He had played for Taranaki against Auckland in 1911.
 It was after referee William Wynyard had awarded Fincham's try that he saw the two players (Albert Asher and Bob Mitchell) "strangling each other".
 Mitchell was a former City player.
 At the time the crowd was also said to be "completely out of control".
-Both players denied doing anything wrong though Mitchell had suggested that it was apparent throughout the match that his former team mates were out for him.
+Both players denied doing anything wrong though Mitchell had suggested that it was apparent throughout the match that his former teammates were out for him.
 Both players were severely cautioned during the following week.
 Sam Lowrie scored his first ever try for Ponsonby.
 He had been named in their squads for several weeks but it was the first confirmation that he had actually taken the field.
 He would go on to play for New Zealand and be one of New Zealand's outstanding hookers in its early decades.
 His grand nephew was Jason Lowrie who also represented New Zealand.